armory/docs/content/en/cd-as-a-service/setup/cli.md

 ## {{% heading "prereq" %}}

-Before you start, make sure that someone at your organization has completed the onboarding steps in {{< linkWithTitle "get-started.md" >}}.
+* Make sure that your organization has completed the onboarding steps in {{< linkWithTitle "get-started.md" >}}.
 That guide describes how to prepare your deployment target so that you can use the CLI to deploy apps to it.

-## Register for Armory's hosted cloud services

-Register for Armory's hosted cloud services by accepting the invitation.
-You should receive an email invite to Armory CD-as-a-Service from your organization's administrator.

-Note that you need a device that can support OTP two-factor authentication, such as a smartphone with the Google Authenticator app.
+* You have login credentials for Armory CD-as-a-Service

 ## Install the Armory CD-as-a-Service CLI